 - To place an Order, you must submit a lot quantity and accept the respective Definitives.
 You may place one of three kinds of Orders through our Platform: - 1.
 A Limit Order is an instruction by you to the Company to buy or sell a specified quantity of a digital token at a specified price or better price for and on your behalf.
 A Limit Order will remain good-till-cancelled ("GTC").
 GTC Orders are instructions to the Company by the user to maintain the order until the order is cancelled or executed as a Market Order. - 2.
 A Market Order is an instruction by you to the Company to use whatever available balances to buy or sell a specified quantity of Digital Assets at the most favourable market exchange rates available subject to the following conditions: - 3.
 Markets are open and Digital Assets are tradable (regardless of price); - 4.
 The order has not been cancelled; and - There are sufficient funds in the account. - A Market Order will be settled as soon as possible.
 Sometimes, it can be get executed immediately.
 If there are insufficient funds in the account at the time the first two conditions are met, the Order is cancelled. - 2.
 A Stop Order is an instruction by you to the Company to buy or sell a specified quantity of a digital token if the last trading price of the order is equals to or surpasses the trigger price.
-A Stop Order instruction is GTC. - For the purposes of regulatory compliance, security of the Platform, maintaining an orderly and stable market, you agree and acknowledge that we shall have the absolute discretion to act on your instructions set out in this clause 10.
-Where we do not execute your instructions, we shall notify you of non-execution through the Platform.
-You agree not to hold us responsible for any loss or damage, in particular economic loss arising from our exercise of discretion not to act on your instructions.
+A Stop Order instruction is GTC. - For the purposes of regulatory compliance, security of the Platform, maintaining an orderly and stable market, you agree and acknowledge that we shall have the absolute discretion hold us responsible for any loss or damage, in particular economic loss arising from our exercise of discretion not to act on your instructions.